-At Lexonik, when it comes to intervention programmes, one of the things we discuss a lot, is the speed at which we must ensure the interventions work?
+At Lexonik, when it comes to intervention programmes, one of the things we discuss a lot, is the speed at which we must ensure the interventions work.
 Our tag line is “literacy at the speed of sound” which is a huge statement of intent as to the rapid nature of our intervention programmes.

 We can’t wait because the curriculum doesn’t wait!

-As a teacher, I’m all too familiar with the demands of, and necessity for, differentiation, but also acutely aware of the time frame we all work within.
-Regardless about our preference for, and theory of differentiation and intervention there are huge hinge points in students’ progress that we all must align with, along with endpoint assessments set at DfE level.
-In other words, intervention is vital because the curriculum doesn’t stop, but the speed and connectivity of that intervention to whole class teaching is vital and never more so post lockdown.
+As a teacher, I’m all too familiar with the demands of, and necessity for, differentiation but also acutely aware of the time frame we all work within.
+Regardless about our preference for and theory of differentiation and intervention, there are huge hinge points in students’ progress that we all must align with, along with endpoint assessments set at DfE level.
+In other words, intervention is vital because the curriculum doesn’t stop, but the speed and connectivity of that intervention to whole class teaching is vital and never more so post-lockdown.

-If I’m honest, all of this comes with a bit of heavy heart because we speak of the fact that the curriculum won’t wait in a time really could do with the curriculum waiting.
+If I’m honest, all of this comes with a bit of a heavy heart because we speak of the fact that the curriculum won’t wait in a time which really could do with the curriculum waiting.
 We could do with taking a huge deep breath and pause.
 Give ourselves thinking time to focus on what our students and what our children really need from school over the coming months.

-My daughter Amy, is 11 and in Year 6.
+My daughter, Amy, is 11 and in Year 6.
 She has been in her primary school since she was two.
 In fact, she’s been with some of her classmates since she was 12 weeks old thanks to Sure Start and baby massage classes!
 Along the way, Amy’s upbringing has been helped by her peers and associated adults.
 A group of people who have taught her and shown her how to be the person she is.
-There’s a teaching assistant with my Amy, who’s been with her and her class since reception, so this person has become an aunty to my daughter.
+There’s a teaching assistant with Amy, who’s been with her and her class since reception, so this person has become an aunty to my daughter.
 She’s incredibly professional and never crosses the boundaries but her importance in shaping Amy’s character is tangible.
 So, when my Amy is finally able to get back to school, she needs to be focusing on the fact that she can’t lose this last bit of precious time.
-Psychologically, she has to end year 6 properly.
-The rites of passage need to be in place, and the curriculum needs to shift and adapt to the needs of year six pupils like Amy.
-Yes, transition is essential, but closure is more essential so the first breather and responsive action our curriculums need to take, is to allow our children to socialise again and remind themselves how to play; how to talk to one another; remember patience and empathy and what an alarm clock is!
+Psychologically, she has to end Year 6 properly.
+The rites of passage need to be in place, and the curriculum needs to shift and adapt to the needs of year 6 pupils like Amy.
+Yes, transition is essential, but closure is even more essential so the first breather and responsive action our curriculums need to take, is to allow our children to socialise again and remind themselves how to play; how to talk to one another; remember patience and empathy and what an alarm clock is!

 However, the academic curriculum needs to kick in soon.
 I am fortunate that my daughter is literate.
 Amy learned phonics programmes at the age-related appropriate time.
 My husband and I are both teachers, so she is surrounded by books and academic language, so she doesn’t need any of those gaps closing.
 But just cast your thoughts for a minute to the number of students that this might not be the case for….